 The Red Wings’ decision to sign Kane following his hip surgery looked questionable at the time.
 Detroit was in the early stages of a rebuild, focused on developing young players rather than paying veteran stars whose best days appeared behind them.
 Kane arrived with diminished speed and questions about whether his body could handle the rigors of an NHL season.
 General Manager Steve Yzerman, himself a Hall of Famer who understands what elite scorers can provide, saw something in Kane that others had dismissed.

+As The Athletic’s Mark Lazerus noted, Kane’s ability to reinvent himself after major surgery speaks to an elite hockey IQ that transcends physical attributes.
 The gamble has paid dividends beyond what even the most optimistic projections anticipated.
-Kane has contributed 42 points in 41 games this season, production that ranks him among the Red Wings’ most valuable offensive weapons.
+Kane has contributed 42 points in 41 games this season, per Natural Stat Trick, production that ranks him among the Red Wings’ most valuable offensive weapons.
 His presence in the locker room has provided leadership that young players like Lucas Raymond and Moritz Seider desperately needed.
 The Red Wings are fighting for a playoff position that seemed laughable when the season began, and Kane’s influence on both ends of the ice deserves significant credit for their unexpected competitiveness.

 Kane’s relationship with Detroit carries echoes of his Chicago tenure without the championship expectations.
 He is no longer the star upon whom everything depends, freed to contribute within a structure rather than creating one from scratch.
 The Red Wings have surrounded him with complementary talent that allows his playmaking abilities to shine while reducing the defensive burden he once carried.
 Detroit fans, hungry for a return to relevance after years of rebuilding, have embraced Kane with the fervor that Chicago once reserved for him.